PhantomInsights/comments-generator/README.md

 We first start the chain with the `initial_prefix` and choose one random suffix from it.

-Then we extract the latest suffix from the ongoing chain and request the next suffix until we hit a suffix that has a punctuation mark.
+Then we extract the latest suffix from the ongoing chain and request the next suffix, we repeat until we hit a suffix that has a punctuation mark.

 Once we got the desired number of sentences we break the loop and return our newly generated string of text.

-I added a small fail-safe in case we go infinite.
+I added a small fail-safe of 500 max suffixes in case we go infinite.

 ```python
 def generate_comment(model, number_of_sentences, initial_prefix, order):